.com vs .net – Differences Between Domain Extensions

 Each of them fits a different purpose.
-Common domain extensions like .org, .com, and .net fall under the generic top-level domain (gTLD) category.
+Common domain extensions like .io, .com, and .net fall under the generic top-level domain (gTLD) category.
 While mostly trivial nowadays, .com stands for “commercial,” while .net is short for “network.”

 Many non-profit businesses and organizations use the extension .org, which originated from “organization,” to show their non-commercial nature.
 However, anyone can use these domains, regardless of the type of website they have.

 Other gTLDs, such as the sponsored top-level domains (sTLDs), are restricted to specific use cases – examples include .mil for military entities and .edu for educational institutions.